Kansas Military and Veterans Benefits

 • Spouse of a prisoner of war

-Applicants claiming Veterans' preference for the first time must submit a complete, legible copy of their discharge document (DD214), showing enlistment and discharge dates, type of discharge, medals received, etc. Documents can be submitted by fax to 785 291-3715, or by mail to:
+Applicants claiming Veterans' preference for the first time must submit a complete, legible copy of their discharge document (DD214), showing enlistment and discharge dates, type of discharge, medals received, etc. by mail to:

 Office of Personnel Services